Improved Group Robustness via Classifier Retraining on Independent Splits: Introduction

-In recent years, the group-shift setting has received considerable attention, where \cite{sagawa2019distributionally} first investigates distributional robust optimization (DRO) \citep{duchi2021statistics,ben2013robust} in this setting and introduces \textit{Group DRO} (GDRO) that attempts to directly optimize for the worst-group error.
-Since then, GDRO has been the standard method for producing group-robust models.
-However, GDRO can be sensitive towards model capacity \citep{sagawa2019distributionally} and require group labels for all examples at training time.
+In recent years, the group-shift setting has received considerable attention. \cite{sagawa2019distributionally} investigates {distributional robust optimization} \citep{ben2013robust} in this setting and introduces group distributionally robust optimization to optimize for the worst-group error directly.
+Since then, this approach has been widely used for training group-robust models, where it produces strong results that many follow-up works have used as a common baseline (for example, see \cite{liu2021jtt,nam2020learning,zhang2022cnc} and references therein).
+However, the worst-group error minimization problem is sensitive to small groups \citep{sagawa2019distributionally} and requires group labels for all examples at training time.

-As group annotations can be expensive to obtain, many works consider ways to reduce the amount of groups labels needed~\citep{liu2021jtt,creager2021environment, nam2022ssa}.
-These methods usually follow the framework of first inferring pseudo-group-labels using a certain referenced model (pseudo-labeling) and then applying a group-robust algorithm like GDRO on the pseudo-labelled data.
-While results for these methods have been promising, they usually introduce several more sensitive hyperparameters that can be expensive to tune.
-Our work aims to obtain group robust models using as few group labels as possible while alleviating the need to carefully control model capacity.
+Followup works in the group shift setting have considered methods to reduce the amount of group labels needed~\citep{liu2021jtt,creager2021environment,zhang2022cnc,nam2022ssa}.
+These methods usually follow the framework of first inferring pseudo-group labels using a referenced model (pseudo-labeling) and then applying a group-robust algorithm like minimizing the worst-group loss on the pseudo-labeled data.
+These methods show promising results, sometimes on par with methods with access to group labels during training.
+The caveat is that methods in this space usually involve additional hyperparameters, such as those from contrastive learning \citep{zhang2022cnc} and semi-supervised learning \citep{nam2022ssa}.
+These are nontrivial complexities added to the group DRO procedure.
+The purpose of our paper is to investigate \emph{whether it is possible to develop group robust models with as few group labels as possible while alleviating the need for expensive parameter turning}.

-\textbf{Our contribution.} In this work, we propose a simple approach, called CROIS.
-By foregoing the error-prone and costly pseudo-labeling phase to instead concentrate on efficiently utilizing group labels by applying them \textit{only} to the final classifier layer, CROIS achieves good robust performance \textit{without} relying on a multitude of hyperparameters and large scale tuning, which has been a growing concern in the community~\citep{gulrajani2020search}.
+\textbf{Our Contributions.} We answer the above question in the positive by designing a simple approach called {Classifier Retraining on Independent Splits} or CROIS in short.
+We replace the pseudo-labeling phase to instead use group labels {only} for fitting the final classifier layer.
+Our method achieves good robust performance {without} relying on various hyperparameters and parameter tuning.
+We note that this concern has been voiced by other researchers in the community with the goal of prioritizing simple, reproducible research over complex methods~\citep{gulrajani2020search}.